 - Wear sunscreen for outdoor activities in summer.

 - Have the right safety gear and wear it correctly.

 - Know about and practise footpath and road safety.

 If you have concerns about health or physical activity, talk to your doctor or nurse.

 Do activities as a family.
 Turn off the TV for active playtime.
 Involve everyone in deciding what to do.

 Provide good fuel for action

-See also the poster Be Active Every Day, HE2313.
+See also the companion pamphlet for adults, Be Active Every Day, HE2311.

 You can look and order these, as well as other nutrition resources, at www.healthed.govt.nz